artemis-prime/chess-two-ways/just-the-chess/CORE_ARCH.md

 (There are actually two methods in the interface: `resolve(board: Board, m: Move): Action | null` and also `resolvableMoves(board: Board, piece: Piece, from: Position): Position[]`.
 The latter is used internally to check for checkmate, stalemate, etc.

-### **Tracking of Primaries**: In order to optimize checks for "in check", "checkmate", and "stalemate" the positions of Primary Types (all except 'pawn' and 'king'), are tracked and updated with every move.
+### **Tracking of Primaries**
+ In order to optimize checks for "in check", "checkmate", and "stalemate" the positions of Primary Types (all except 'pawn' and 'king'), are tracked and updated with every move.
 This lives in `game/board/Tracking.ts`.

+### **Persistence**
-### **Persistence**: The entire Game, including pieces on the board, tracking, undo / redo stack, etc can be stored in a compressed representation, and easily written to / read from JSON files.
+ The entire Game, including pieces on the board, tracking, undo / redo stack, etc can be stored in a compressed representation, and easily written to / read from JSON files.
 Each type involved, from `Game` on down, has a pair of `takeSnapshot(): FooSnapshot` and `restoreFromSnapshot(s: FooSnapshot)` funtions that constitute the persistence system.
 The JSON is quite human readable since we use a modified version of [LAN (Long Algebraic Notation)](https://en.wikipedia.org/wiki/Algebraic_notation_(chess)) to represent actions, locations, etc.

-### **Notification System** In addition to observing `mobx` state changes, client code can also subscribe to common events and messages by registering a `ChessListener`.
+### **Notification System**
+In addition to observing `mobx` state changes, client code can also subscribe to common events and messages by registering a `ChessListener`.
 This is convenient for implementing running output of move strings, "you can't do that because you'd be in check" type messages, etc. in the UI.
 It looks like this:

 ```
 interface ChessListener {